MicrosoftDocs/learn/learn-pr/wwl-language/guided-project-develop-conditional-branching-looping/includes/2-prepare.md

     Enter menu item selection or type "Exit" to exit the program

-- the code reads the user's menu item selection and displays a message echoing their selection.
+- The code reads the user's menu item selection and displays a message echoing their selection.

 Your goal is to update the existing code, and then develop app features in support of the first two menu options shown above.
 The key tasks that you'll need to accomplish are: